 With the manual check-in functionality, attendance data is more reliable than ever.
 Read all about the manual check-in in this article.
 The manual check-in is a great option to increase attendance reliability in the office, but you are still dependent on the users taking manual action.
-With automatic check-in, Office Shifts can automate this process and remove the reliance on manual actions.
+With automatic check-in, Mapiq can automate this process and remove the reliance on manual actions.

 What can you do?